A lot is said in the press about the vintage of wines.

 A winemaker can do what he likes in a middling or bad year but the wine will never stand up for long.

-- a warm, sunny early summer.
-Rain is OK but not too much.
+- Warm, sunny early summer.
+Rain is OK but not too much

-- a very, very, very dry September and October (these are the harvesting months in Europe).
+- Very, very, very dry September and October (these are the harvesting months in Europe).

 When the whole year has had perfect weather AND the harvest went singingly along without upset, the vintage will be fabulous!